eGovPDX/design-tokens/README.md

 ### Token Path

-You can customize the path where tokens are saved in the GitHub repository by modifying the `tokenPath` option in the `FigmaToGithub` constructor.
+You can customize the path where tokens are saved in the GitHub repository by modifying the workflow file.

 ### CSS Output Format